tc39/notes/es9/2018-03/mar-20.md

 SGO: The document is not in a really good state, and we could probably polish it a bit more so it's more appropriate to be circulated with a wider audience.

-RJE: Thank you, Justin you postpone your topic.

-Justin: ???

-RJE: Leo are you on the call?
-We're in good shape to tackle the last of the 15-min topics.
+#### Conclusion/Resolution

+- Nothing Recorded

-## Await in parameter defaults for non-arrow async functions
+## 10.i.j Await in parameter defaults for non-arrow async functions
-Update on improved TC39 documentation efforts

 (Daniel Ehrenberg, Pedram Emrouznejad)

 - [issue](https://github.com/tc39/ecma262/issues/917 )
 - [PR](https://github.com/tc39/ecma262/pull/1136 )

-DE: my colleagues noticed that await is not permitted in a default param, you might expected than you can do this **see example*.
-If you using this for some sort of dependencies injection.
+DE: My colleagues noticed that `await` is not permitted in a default param, you might expected than you can do this (see slides).
+If you're using this for some sort of dependencies injection.
 The restriction here historically is from generators where you can't do yields.
 An example of the dependency injection case is taking a module as a parameter, and using `import()` as the default.
 I'm not entirely sure prohibiting await expressions in parameter defaults was intentional.
 Unfortunately, in this PR, we couldn't implement `await` in all cases.
-Grammar-wise, In async arrow functions, you'd have to look too far ahead to be able to parse it.
+Grammar-wise, in async arrow functions, you'd have to look too far ahead to be able to parse it.
 The proposal here is just to enable `await` in all async function declaration parameters—function declarations as well as methods.
 Thanks to Pedram for rewriting test262 tests as well as spec text.
 The current PR doesn't include async generators because the PR started before async generators landed.
 The specification changes is sort of a small refactoring of where function declarations vs instantiation happens, but its a very small change in the specification.
 Are we ok to allowing await in async function declaration but not allowing in async arrow functions?

 MM: What's the reason for not allowing them in async arrow functions?

-DE: Async arrow functions don't have .
-You don't know whether to parse the ` `async(await / 3)` ` as a function or an regular expression when going left to right)
+DE: Async arrow functions don't have.
+You don't know whether to parse the `async(await / 3)` as a function or an regular expression when going left to right)

 BT: You could have it figure it out, but it would require more speculative parsing, I guess.